If your website/blog fails to attract new clients, there’s a chance you’re publishing the wrong kind of content.

 - What is SEO?

 As you can see, in a matter of minutes, I’ve noted down ideas for sixteen articles.
 And that’s just for starters.
-Once you start writing down ideas you’ll find more will follow.
+Once you start writing down ideas more will follow.
 You’ll also find more ideas as you start writing the articles and blog posts.

 I have a client who runs a fitness boot camp in Manchester.